 Challenge / Goal

-MHP is testing its self-developed ParkingSpotter as part of the Living LaB innovation network in Ludwigsburg.
+MHP is testing its self-developed ParkingSpotter as part of the Living Lab innovation network in Ludwigsburg.
 The system is aimed at extremely high accuracy at low costs.
-The casing comes cost-effectively from the 3D printer.
+The casing for instance comes cost-effectively from the 3D printer.

 The technical eye has helped to improve the situation on the ground: From a lamppost, the ParkingSpotter "observes" the parking spaces, takes several pictures per minute and sends a current status to a computer at the Ludwigsburg company MHP, which receives regular updates as to whether or not there is a free parking space in Eberhardstraße along the church.

 Want to learn more about the lessons learned, financial details and results?